OrdnanceSurvey/code-style-guide/Swift/README.md

 ## MVVM
 * Where appropriate, use an [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern rather than a traditional MVC pattern to architect your apps.
 MVVM allows for cleaner, more testable code.
 A binding framework will to take full advantage of the pattern.
 Currently, we suggest using [Swift Bond](https://github.com/SwiftBond/Bond), but may change this recommendation if other libraries look better suited.

-## Extenstions and protocol extensions
+## Extensions and protocol extensions

-* Methods and properties that are
+Use extensions liberally.
+They are a good way to separate logical pieces of code, indicate protocol conformance, provide default functionality (particularly for protocol extensions), or help separate and define test cases.
+When extending classes with new functionality, particularly if extending framework classes, create the extension in a separate file.

 ## Testing